cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 ## Do I need a permit?

+The City of Austin provides a variety of permits to help residents build safe and sustainable projects.
+Many projects require more than one type of permit.

 Your project will need specific permits depending on what you want to do.
 You may also need to apply for a trade permit if you will change or install electric, plumbing, or HVAC.

 You may be able to simplify your project plan so that you don't need a permit.
 You can change your project plan before you apply as long as it still meets the requirements for a simpler permit.